mik284/mik284/README.md

-### Hi there, I'm Noah - aka Krivah 👋
+### Hi there, I'm Michael kamau👋

 ## I'm a self taught passionate Developer

-- 🌱 I’m currently working on a Svelte project
+- 🌱 I’m currently Learning software Egineeering at ALX SE program
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Learn new skilss and
+- Contribute more to Open Source projects

 ---